adwise-fiu/Homomorphic_Encryption/README.md

     * If the plaintext has more bits than what the DGK public key supports

 **Modified_Protocol3(x)**
-See Protocol 3 in "Correction to 'Improving the DGK comparison protocol'" in Alice section.
+See Protocol 3 in "Correction to 'Improving the DGK comparison protocol'" in the Alice section.
 View the sub-protocol.
 * Parameters
     * x (**BigInteger**) - plaintext
 * Returns